SHOUTcast vs. Icecast: Which streaming media server software should I use?

 A YP directory is a web catalog that lists registered radio streams.

-Listeners who visit the YP can discover and listen to stations.
+Listeners who visit the YP can discover and listen to new stations.

 When you create a public stream using Icecast and Steamcast, it's automatically added in the respective YP.